-(2) We have acquired exclusive rights to develop patented compounds and related know-how under licensing agreements for beloranib with two third parties.
+- (3) We entered into a credit facility agreement on March 31, 2014.
+The amounts in this table reflect the contractually required principal and interest payments in accordance with the payment schedule.
+We are also obligated to make payments of up to \$0.5 million upon any initial public offering; a sale of substantially all of our assets; or a merger, reorganization or sale of our voting equity securities where existing voting stockholders hold less than 50% of voting equity securities after such transaction.
+Because none of these events have occurred as of March 31, 2014, no liabilities for such contingencies have been recorded in our consolidated financial statements. - We have acquired exclusive rights to develop patented compounds and related know-how under licensing agreements for beloranib with two third parties.
 The licensing rights obligate us to make payments to the licensors for license fees, milestones, license maintenance fees and royalties.
 We are also responsible for patent prosecution costs.
-We are obligated to make future milestone payments under these agreements of up to \$19.0 million upon achieving certain precommercialization milestones, such as clinical trials and government approvals, and up to \$12.5 million upon achieving certain product commercialization milestones.
+We are obligated to make future milestone payments under these agreements of up to \$19.0 million upon achieving certain pre-commercialization milestones, such as clinical trials and government approvals, and up to \$12.5 million upon achieving certain product commercialization milestones.
 In addition, under one of the license agreements, we are obligated to pay up to \$1.3 million with respect to each subsequent licensed product, if any, that is a new chemical entity.
 We reasonably anticipate that we may be required to pay \$6.7 million of milestone payments in 2014, provided various development milestones are achieved.
 Amounts related to contingent milestone payments are not considered contractual obligations as they are contingent on the successful achievement of certain milestones.
 These milestones may not be achieved.
-Because the achievement of these milestones has not occurred as of December 31, 2013, no liabilities for such contingencies have been recorded in our consolidated financial statements.
+Because the achievement of these milestones has not occurred as of March 31, 2014, no liabilities for such contingencies have been recorded in our consolidated financial statements.
 In addition, we will owe single-digit royalties on sales of commercial products developed using these licensed technologies, if any.
 We are obligated to pay to the licensors a percentage of fees received if and when we sublicense the technologies.
-As of December 31, 2013, we have not yet developed a commercial product using the licensed technologies and we have not entered into any sublicense agreements for the technologies.

-(3) We enter into contracts in the normal course of business with CROs for clinical trials, pre-clinical research studies and testing, manufacturing and other services and products for operating purposes.
+As of March 31, 2014, we have not yet developed a commercial product using the licensed technologies and we have not entered into any sublicense agreements for the technologies. - (5) We enter into contracts in the normal course of business with CROs for clinical trials, pre-clinical research studies and testing, manufacturing and other services and products for operating purposes.
 These contracts generally provide for termination upon notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.